maros/Zway-Rain/README.md

 Current conditions from WeatherUndergound contain the current probability of probability of precipitation.
 If this value is set, then pop values higher than the threshold will trigger the rain state.

+## windows

+Window sensors to check when rain starts.

 # Events